 …or you can check out my Valentine’s Day Pinterest board and see all of the valentines that people who are much more creative than me thought of.

+This set from Crayola has a ton of sponges and paint options so that you can make your rock look polished.
 Or if you are more comfortable painting something that is not “exact”, simply paint a pattern or something abstract.
 Once the first layer of paint dries, you can then top it with uplifting words and phrases.
 Need some inspiration?
 Simply open up a bag of those chalky conversation hearts and you are all set.

 No matter how you decide to decorate your rocks, just keep asking yourself if the person who finds the rock would feel a message of kindness.
 If the answer is yes, then you are all set.